 Sydney’s Chowder Bay earned its name from exactly this – originally a whaling base for south-seas fishermen, who were renowned for living on fish soups and stews made from whatever they could catch (see recipe below).
 When lemons weren’t available (yes, once upon a time they were only available in season) fish would be seasoned with a splash of vinegar – often infused with chilli for an extra flavour hit.
 Split a whole chilli lengthways and drop into a small bottle of white vinegar and allow it to infuse; it will be ready to use in a week.

 Prior to the Macleay’s arrival in Sydney, Elizabeth Bay had been a fishing ‘village’ of sorts.
 Governor Lachlan Macquarie had set aside the area for Aboriginal people’s use in 1815; an expanse of land on the northern side of the harbour was also designated for Aboriginal people to ‘farm’.
-Huts were built along the shoreline at Elizabeth Bay where some of Sydney’s most expensive houses now stand, but the Aboriginal peoples who frequented the area maintained their (now compromised) traditional lifestyle, seemingly rejecting settled life and unappreciative of the built facilities.
-While such a plan seems to show a lack of understanding and respect for the traditional Aboriginal way of life, it does show that Macquarie was encouraging Aboriginal people to be part of the newly created settler society.
-With the change in governorship in 1821, the land was resumed for crown use by Sir Thomas Brisbane, and subsequently given to Alexander Macleay by Governor Darling in 1825.
+Huts were built along the shoreline at Elizabeth Bay where some of Sydney’s most expensive houses now stand, with the assumption that Aboriginal people would ‘settle’ in the English sense, now that the freedoms they once enjoyed were compromised or in some cases, prohibited by European occupation.
+While such a plan seems to show a lack of understanding and respect for the traditional Aboriginal way of life, it does show that Macquarie was encouraging Aboriginal people to be part of the newly created settler society and its economy.
+With the change in governorship in 1821, however, the land was resumed for crown use by Sir Thomas Brisbane, and subsequently given to the colonial secretary Alexander Macleay by Governor Darling in 1825.

 Simple seafood chowder

 - 2 celery sticks (inner white ones if possible), finely chopped